There is a reason that January is a popular time to start a business. New Year, new you, fresh start, all that.

 When it comes to making extra income, one of the coolest and most profitable side hustles over the past few years has been reselling sneakers.
 Tales abound of sneakerheads boxing up profits by flipping Air Jordans at triple-digit margins.

-We’re not talking here about memorabilia, like the pair of Air Jordans worn by none other than Michael Jordan that just sold for a record $2.2 million in early April, according to the auction house Sotheby’s.
+We’re not talking here about memorabilia, like the pair of Air Jordans worn by none other than Michael Jordan that just sold for a record $2.2 million in April 2023, according to the auction house Sotheby’s.

 We’re talking about athletic shoes that people collect not because some famous athlete wore them but because they are cool–and valuable.
 That particular side hustle has stubbed a toe.
 Supply has caught up to demand.
 Sneaker resale prices are down.
 Small operators who cannot compete at scale are closing shop.